MicrosoftDocs/semantic-kernel-docs/samples/dotnet/05-Create-ChatGPT-Plugin/Solution/README.md

 1. Edit the file to add your Azure OpenAI endpoint configuration

 ## Running the sample
+Before running the sample, make sure you have the [Math Plugin](../MathPlugin/) running locally.

 To run the console application just hit `F5`.